 You can work in any role, from strategic planning to risk analysis.
 Wherever there's a need for someone with astute accounting knowledge and sharp business skills, you'll be in demand.

-To practise as an accountant, graduates must also undertake study for professional accreditation through one of the professional bodies such as; The Institute of Chartered Accountants in Australia (ICAA), CPA Australia or the National Institute of Accountants (NIA).
+To practise as an accountant, graduates must also undertake study for professional accreditation through one of the professional bodies such as; The Chartered Accountants Australia and New Zealand (CAANZ), CPA Australia or the National Institute of Accountants (NIA).